For Bevin McCullough, Teaching is Art

 McCullough began drawing at a young age and continued to explore her affinity for art at Marin Academy, a high school specializing in performing and visual arts.
 Now, at Santa Clara University, McCullough is double-majoring in Studio Art and English.
 She also serves as team captain to the cross country and track teams.
 Within the art world on campus, she is a member of the Student Art League, has been featured at several art program exhibitions, and has worked with professors to create her own website that showcases her work to prospective employers.
 During her senior year, she will serve as the Art Editor for The Santa Clara Review, SCU’s biannual international literary magazine.

 Students interested in interning with non-profit organizations rarely find paid internship opportunities, which forces them to choose between their passions and supporting themselves.
 McCullough’s paid internship with the Palo Alto Center is supported by the Community Initiatives for the Visual Arts (CIVA) grant, which funds internships with arts organizations.
-The College of Arts and Sciences’ REAL program administers the CIVA grant.
-The REAL program provides students in the College of Arts and Sciences up to $5,000 to support their research, internship, or creative projects.
+The College of Arts and Sciences’ supplemented Bevin's CIVA stipend.
+CIVA provides stipends for students in the Department of Art and Art History so that they can gain internship experience in local art institutions.
+CIVA is funded by the Hearst Foundation.

 McCullough identifies her summer internship as a turning point in her career trajectory.
 “Because many art majors struggle to find paying jobs,” McCullough says the paid internship opportunity “allows students like me to explore non-profit internship options.”
 While she has always been driven towards art, she now feels called to share her passion with young students.